 Rotterdam Architecture and Art

 Much of Rotterdam's city center was destroyed by German bombs in 1940.
 Some older buildings were salvaged or rebuilt after World War II, but for the most part, city planners looked toward the future instead trying to replicate the past.
 In the intervening decades, Rotterdam has evolved into a hotbed of modern architecture, where skyscrapers, low-rise housing, antique harbors filled with old boats, and surviving prewar neighborhoods have coalesced into a melting pot of urban design.

-Next door, you can use your NAI ticket to visit Sonneveld House, a "hypermodern house" from the 1930s with many innovations (such as hidden hi-fi speakers) that were considered state-of-the-art at the time.
+Allow time to visit Het Nieuwe Institut at Museumpark 25.
+The architectural institute has been developing a Museum for Architecture, Design and Digital Culture.
+It also operates Sonneveld House, a "hypermodern house" from the 1930s with many innovations (such as hidden hi-fi speakers) that were considered state-of-the-art at the time.
 (Borrow an English-language audioguide at the Sonneveld House's ticket desk.)

-The City of Rotterdam's Informatiecentrum, or Information Center, has many photos, models, and exhibits about Rotterdam architecture and urban-development projects.
-Admission is free, and the building is easy to find: It's in the shopping district at Coolsingel 197, near the C&A department store.
+The City of Rotterdam's, or Information Center, has many photos, models, and exhibits about Rotterdam architecture and urban-development projects.
+Admission is free, and the building is easy to find: It's in the Coolsingel shopping district.

-Finally, if you'd like a tour of Rotterdam's architectural points of interest on foot, by bike, or in a bus, contact Rotterdam ArchiGuides to see what individual and group programs are available at the time of your visit.
+Finally, if you'd like a tour of Rotterdam's architectural points of interest on foot, by bike, or in a bus, check UrbanGuides to see what programs are available at the time of your visit.